neo-fetch/zsh-setup-script/README.md

 Try `nano` its present on many distros or do the below:

 if you dont know how to navigate a vi editor, simply press `esc` to return it to `NORMAL` mode (just in case you went into another mode by accident), then `i` to take it to the editable mode `INSERT` then use arrow keys to go to the desired place then edit them.
 If you think you made a mistake simply press `esc` then `u` to undo changes. then `i` to edit again.
 Once you're done just press `esc` and then `shift + z + z` aka `ZZ`.
 This will save your file.

+To know more about Vi just run `man vi` or search online, though I dont recommend this editor for complicated tasks.
+Try vim/ nvim or emacs for that
 )

 log out of the system (in a wsl instance, simply close the session and relaunch it) then log in and start a terminal.
 By default I wanted powerlevel10k as my zsh theme and if you didnt edit that section, you mostly will be greeted by a configuration wizard.
 Select your best look and thats it!